 F. Parliamentarian.
 The Secretary of the Academic Staff will provide a parliamentarian for the Assembly.

 - Preparation.
 The ASEC and the Secretary of the Academic Staff, in conjunction with the chancellor or provost, shall prepare the agenda for meetings of the Assembly.
 The agenda will contain the following items, in the order determined by ASEC: Call to Order, Approval of the Minutes, Announcements, Informational Reports by the ASEC and Committees, Opportunity to ask questions of (a) the Chancellor or Provost or Designee and (b) the ASEC chair, Old Business, and New Business.

 - Distribution.
-The Secretary of the Academic Staff will distribute the notice of every regular or special meeting of the Assembly to all members of the Academic Staff Assembly and their alternates, the University Committee Chair, the Associated Students of Madison, and the Secretary of the Faculty.
+The Secretary of the Academic Staff will distribute the notice of every regular or special meeting of the Assembly to all members of the Academic Staff Assembly and their alternates, the University Committee Chair, the Associated Students of Madison, the Secretary of the Faculty, and the Secretary of the University Staff.
 For regular meetings the notice, the meeting agenda and related documents, including the text of any proposed Assembly legislation, will be sent to all representatives, their alternates, ASEC members, and the chancellor or provost at least seven days before the meeting.